semitransparent/semitransparent.github.io/content/juwo.md

 #Execution
 So we wrote a script that shuffels the Cookie parameters a bit and changed the User-Agent to a good looking Windows NT one.
 Because the server is so slow multiple requests are send in parallel to make the voting a bit faster.
 We will publish the code as soon as this is fixed by Langenscheidt.
-To proove our script works we took another entry which was not already #1 and started the voting.
+To prove our script works we took another entry which was not already #1 and started the voting.
 Here is a screenshot of "Googleschreiber" before we started.

 <img src="{filename}/images/juwo2.png" alt="Poll before" style="width: 80%;"/>